Lemon Shortbread Cookies With Sea Salt

 Ingredients

-• 1 Stick Unsalted butter at room temperature
+• 2 Sticks Unsalted butter 225 g – at room temperature

-• ¼ Cup Sugar – granulated sugar or light brown sugar
+• 1 Cup Sugar 200g– granulated sugar or light brown sugar

 Instructions

 • Measure out the flour in a separate small bowl and sift it into the creamed butter.
-Add the lemon zest and lemon juice and mix gently until combined.
+Add the lemon zest and cold water and mix gently until combined.
 Add an extra teaspoon of lemon juice or water if the dough is too dry to come together.

-• Form a disk with the dough and wrap it in plastic wrap or parchment paper and chill for 10 minutes.
+• Form 2 disks with the dough and wrap them in plastic wrap or parchment paper and chill for 10-15 minutes.

 • Preheat the oven to 370°F / 190°C and line a cookie sheet with parchment paper.

-• Lightly flour your working surface and roll out the dough to 1/4 inch thick.
+• Lightly flour your working surface and roll out each disk of dough to 1/4 inch thick.

 • Prick each cookie with a fork for a traditional shortbread look.
 (The salt gathers nicely in the little holes!)
 Bake the cookies in the middle of the oven for 12-15 minutes or until the edges begin to turn golden brown.